On this page

 What you need (What do you need for Form I-485?)

-• Certified police and court records of any criminal charges, arrests, or convictions
+- Certified police and court records for any criminal charges, arrests, or convictions

 Checklist (What is the Form I-485 checklist?)